johnwcowan/r7rs-work/TreesCowan.md

 Trees, like lists, are an application of Scheme pairs.
 An *atom* is any Scheme object that is not a pair.
 A *tree* is a non-empty list whose elements are either trees or atoms.
-Trees cannot be circular; parts of them cannot share storage with other parts (though separate trees can share storage with each other).
+Trees cannot be circular; a pair can appear in a tree only once (though separate trees can share storage with each other).
+Additioally, a tree cannot be an improper or circular list, and neither can any of its subtrees.

 The atoms and subtrees of a tree are called its *nodes*.
 The words *root, parent, child, ancestor, descendant, sibling, depth* are used with the usual meanings.